wvankoppen/Knowledge/presentations/Stage management.md

   - Scope (where is which part of state needed, e.g. global, local or somewhere in between)
   - Lifespan (what it is, what it means for architecture)

-- NgRx (5 min)
-  (I will show the Store and ComponentStore)
-  - NgRx Store
-  - NgRx ComponentStore

 (
 There are no straightforward answers as every app is different.
-Though I can help you make the right choice using my takeaways)
+Though I can help you make a sound choice using my takeaways)

 - My takeaways for improving architecture: (10 min)